javenlalla/my-reddit-archiver/README.md

 ## Setup

-The application can be configured to run via `docker-compose` or using the `Dockerfile` directly with `docker run`.
-See the following sections on how to set up the application with either of these methods.
+The application can be configured to run via `docker-compose` or `docker run`.
+See the following sections on how to spin up the application with either of these methods.

 ### Environment Variables

-Before working with the Docker image or `docker-compose`, the required `Environment` variables file must be set.
+The first step is to set the `Environment Variables` required by the application.
+See the table below for an overview of the required variables.

 | Environment Variable  | Default              | Description                                      |
 | --------------------- | -------------------- | ------------------------------------------------ |